Massada - Dead Sea - Komaran

 Judean desert, starting for the eastern side of Jerusalem going all the way the Jordan river and the border with the kingdom of Jordan

-Another great option is Ein Gedi National Park, an oasis with waterfalls, vegetation and wildlife.
-Historical and biblical stories as Saul and David in Ein Gedi happened in this gorgeous place ("David is in the Desert of En Gedi” 1st Samuel 24).
+- **Ein Gedi National Park**: An oasis filled with waterfalls, lush vegetation, and wildlife.
+This is where the famous biblical story of Saul and David unfolds: "David is in the Desert of En Gedi" (1 Samuel 24).

 Please reach out for an accurate quote and to customize your trip!